Juan Bravo: Political and Military Career

 Juan Bravo began his political career in June 1516, in La Rioja.
 He was one of the commanders appointed by Cardinal Cisneros, then regent of the kingdom, to establish an armed body that would exclusively serve the crown.
 The opposition of the high nobility caused the project to be cancelled, and it is said that the failure of the project pushed Bravo to oppose the new king.

 In October 1519 Bravo was appointed head of the militias of Segovia.
 After he learned about the tax to Emperor Charles V and his departure to Germany on May 29, 1520, Bravo led the rebel forces, and they took control of the city of Medina del Campo and other cities during 1520 and 1521.
 Juan Bravo continued to lead the Segovia militia throughout the Castilian War of the Communities of Castile and managed the defence against the kingdom's soldiers.
 However, the Royalist forces held the Alcázar of Segovia and remained there until the end of the rebellion.

 Bravo was responsible for the contact with the other rebel cities and with the rebels in them.
 He went to Tordesias to consult with Juana I, the queen and mother of the emperor, (whom the rebels supported) to try to gain her support, but failed.

 Juan Bravo was defeated by royalist forces at the Battle of Villalar on April 23 of that year.
-He was captured, and the day after the battle, on April 24, 1521, he was beheaded for treason along with two other rebel leaders, in Villar de los Commonros in Spain.
+He was captured, and the day after the battle, on April 24, 1521, he was beheaded for treason along with two other rebel leaders, in Villalar.
 He was buried there but with the approval of the authorities, his body was removed from his grave and returned to Segovia at the beginning of June.
 Civil riots broke out in Segovia.
 The families of Catalina del Rio, of Maria Coronel as well as his political supporters tried to turn the funeral into a solemn tribute to someone who is considered the protector of the community.
 The royal authorities found it difficult to contain the angry reaction of the crowd, and finally suppressed it with a heavy hand.